 You should not be treated with Versed if you are allergic to it, or if you have:

 congestive heart failure;

-if you have recently used alcohol, sedatives, tranquilizers, or narcotic (opioid) medications.
+if you recently used alcohol, sedatives, tranquilizers, or opioid medications; or

-Midazolam can cause birth defects in an unborn baby, and generally should not be used during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Versed can cause birth defects in an unborn baby, and generally should not be used during pregnancy.

 Sedatives used during surgery may affect brain development in a child under 3, or an unborn baby whose mother receives Versed during late pregnancy.
 These effects may be more likely when a sedative is used for 3 hours or longer, or used for repeated procedures.
 Effects on brain development could cause learning or behavior problems later in life.